-Things to do at Roald Dahl Museum and Story Centre review
+The Roald Dahl Museum and Story Centre

 This museum is dedicated to Roald Dahl, who used to live in the village.
 There are two main parts to the museum.
 The first part is the small museum itself which is separated into different rooms, covering different parts of his life.
 Each room links to his autobiographical books; Boy and Solo.
 His life story is told in a very interactive and fun way.